pingcap/tidb-operator/docs/google-kubernetes-tutorial.md

 Helm is the package manager for Kubernetes, and is what allows us to install all of the distributed components of TiDB in a single step.
 Helm requires both a server-side and a client-side component to be installed.

-Because Cloud Shell system packages do not persist, we also copy the `helm` command to a local directory.

 Download the `helm` installer:

 	curl https://raw.githubusercontent.com/kubernetes/helm/master/scripts/get > get_helm.sh